basham/swit-workshop-writing/slides.md

 Notes:
 Many goals can't be solved alone.
 It requires cooperation.
 People and systems must work together, so they can meet their individual goals.

-## Cooperative

-Reduce required effort and upfront knowledge

-> - **Waiter:** Would you like wheat bread or gluten-free bread?
-> - **Customer:** Wheat, please.
-> - **Waiter:** Great.

-Notes:
-First, the system should be cooperative.
-It should reduce the amount of effort or upfront knowledge that a user needs.
-In this example, the waiter says, "Would you like wheat bread or gluten-free bread?"
-The customer responds, "Wheat, please."
-The waiter confirms, "Great."
-In this case, the waiter states upfront the options available to the customer.
-The customer can provide a simple response by selecting one of those options.

-## (Not cooperative)

-Requires effort or upfront knowledge

-> - **Customer:** Can you call me when this table is back in stock?
-> - **Furniture rep:** No.
-> - **Customer:** Then what should I do?
-> - **Furniture rep:** Check back later.

-Notes:
-In contrast, an exchange could be not cooperative.
-In this example, a customer asks, "Can you call me when this table is back in stock?"
-The representative of furniture company replies bluntly, "No." The rep does not offer any further options.
-This requires the customer to follow up with, "Then what should I do?"
-The rep coldly replies, "Check back later."
-This unhelpful exchange was frustrating for the customer, and it will demand even more of their time and effort, if they really want that table.

-What experiences have you had (cooperative or not cooperative)?